EkberAksu/Ball_On_Plate/README.md

 # 395_Project1

-Detailed project report can be found on Rapor.docx file
+Detailed project report can be found on report/Rapor.docx file.